bkw777/M4ROM/README.md

 $
 ```

-Alternatively, you may skip this step and just omit `-e` or `--skip_erase` while writing the first bank, and then add it for all remaining banks.

 ### Write one bank
-Select position `1` on the slide switch, and write one 32K rom image.

 ```
 $ minipro --device 'SST39SF010A' --unprotect --protect --no_size_error --skip_erase --write TSD101.BX
 Found TL866II+ 04.2.132 (0x284)